 Orders into SOP and Allocated

-When the customer places the order we create a Sales Order in your sage Accounts system and for most customers allocate the stock from the appropriate warehouse(s).
+When the customer places the order we create a Sales Order in your Sage or Pegasus accounts system and for most customers allocate the stock from the appropriate warehouse(s).
 The order is then ready for further processing through despatch and invoicing.
-The Sage order number is returned tot the website and appears on all of the customer documentation.
+The Sage or Pegasus order number is returned to the website and appears on all of the customer documentation.

 Nominal & Analysis Code Integration